The McCaughey Septuplets Turn 21

 Though excited about college, the septuplets admit the change was startling at first.
 They had grown up in Iowa their entire life and hadn’t yet had the opportunity to experience what life was like in other areas of the world.
 “It was definitely a culture shock for sure,” Kelsey said about going off to college.
 “Growing up in Iowa for 18 years, we didn’t really know any different.
 It was a difficult transition to be away from our parents and be outside of Iowa, but I think that we all did welcome it and just really created new friendships and met new people in a new environment.”

 While five of the children went away to college, two of them opted for a different path.
 Kenny Jr. is currently living at home while attending a vocational school in the area.
-Meanwhile, the second youngest Brandon, is serving in the U.S. army overseas.
+Meanwhile, the second youngest, Brandon, is serving in the U.S. army overseas.

 The seven children have been able to live relatively normal lives, the media frenzy having died down when they were young.
-Their mother says she and her husband still get recognized fairly frequently, the children have changed so much that they are not often recognized.
-The family is looking forward to celebrating the seven birthdays on Wednesday when a close family gathering.
+Their mother says she and her husband still get recognized fairly frequently, but the children have changed so much that they are not often recognized.
+The family is looking forward to celebrating the seven birthdays on Wednesday in a close family gathering.